dlrPHS/GPUB/README.md

 ## GPUB: Section Dataset
 Link to the dataset: https://zenodo.org/record/8304900

+## Roof3D: Whole tiles and 3D Ground Truth for Evaluation
+Link to the dataset (v3): https://zenodo.org/record/8300629

 ## Roof3D: Section+Plane Dataset (Public + Manual + Synthetic)
-Link to the dataset: https://zenodo.org/record/8300629
+Link to the dataset (v2): https://zenodo.org/record/8300629

 With the following code, you can decode the run-length-encoded segmentations to masks: